 Over the holidays I picked up some Udi’s Cinnamon Rolls but had an itch to make them into something ‘more’, so I created Shortcut Cinnamon Roll French Toast with Homemade Satsuma-Vanilla Syrup.
 The delicious familiar flavor of the cinnamon rolls are softened and elevated with the French toast treatment.
 Slathered with the seasonal tangerine syrup and they are a breakfast for any time of the day!

-Shortcut Cinnamon Roll French Toast with Satsuma-Vanilla Syrup
+Shortcut Cinnamon Roll French Toast with Tangerine-Vanilla Syrup

 - 1 Egg